brian-dlee/radux/README.md

 Redux powered applications and their patterns/configurations are more recognizeable.

 > _Caution: At this point I wouldn't recommend this package for beginners.
+This package
-This package abstracts some of Redux and parts could feel like "magic" if you are not very familiar with Redux.
-At this point, this package is intended for those of us that are more familiar with Redux and want to reduce the configuration required to get running and hook new components to the global state._
+> abstracts some of Redux and parts could feel like "magic" if you are not very familiar
+> with Redux.
+At this point, this package is intended for those of us that are more familiar
+> with Redux and want to reduce the configuration required to get running and hook new components
+> to the global state._

-To reiterate, if you are not familiar with Redux you should first become familiar with how Redux works.
+To reiterate, if you are not familiar with Redux **you should first become familiar with how Redux works before using this package**.

 ## Installing Radux
 We all know this part.
 To install Radux, use your favorite Node package manager.